winter-yuki/kotlin-self-types/README.md

 * If `C` is a dispatch receiver then `Self(C)` behaves as a covariant type argument:
   * For a covariant type parameter `out F` captured type `K <: Self(C)`;
   * For invariant or contravariant type parameter `K` is ill-formed type.
-* If `C` is a extension receiver then `Self(C)` behaves as invariant type argument.
+* If `C` is an extension receiver then `Self(C)` behaves as invariant type argument.

 ### Safe-calls

 Now we should ensure that everything is ok on the call-site of methods with `Self` in their signature.
-We do that by rule that self-type always lands to the type of the receiver.
+We do that by rule that self-type always materializes to the type of the receiver.
 So there are two cases to consider.

 If type of the receiver is not a self-type, then self-type materializes to the receiver type and there is no more self-type on the call-site.
 Value will be validated on the declaration-site by safe-values rule.

-Self-type lands to other self-type if and only if the type of the receiver is a self-type.
+Self-type materializes to another self-type if and only if the type of the receiver is a self-type.
 By induction hypothesis we know that receiver value is safe, `Self` position is safe, so such a call can return only a safe value.

 ### Java interoperability

-TODO

-### Js interoperability

-TODO
+TODO: replace with bound + metadata + mangling

 ## Other languages experience